 Arroz de pato, or duck with rice, is a specialty of the Minho region.
-Traditionally it’s made by first boiling then roasting the duck to cook it and make a stock, then later roasting shredded bits of the meat along with the rice.
+Traditionally, it’s made by first boiling and then roasting duck to cook it to tenderness and make a rich stock, then later roasting the shredded meat along with rice.
 But I find this technique often leaves the bird flavorless and dry.
-Plus, to degrease the stock, it takes another day.
-This dish, which borrows the flavors of arroz de pato, is inspired by one made by my friend, chef Vitor Veloso.
-It calls for braising the legs in chicken stock, then shredding the meat and stirring into a creamy risotto, along with the de rigueur ingredients–presunto (cured ham), chouriço (spicy sausage), and orange zest.
+Plus, it takes an entire day of waiting to chill the stock and then degrease it.
+This cheaters’ version of the dish is inspired by a risotto made by my friend, chef Vitor Veloso.
+It calls for braising the legs in chicken stock, then shredding the meat and stirring it into a creamy risotto made with the de rigueur ingredients, including presunto (cured ham), chouriço (spicy sausage), and orange zest.
 Adorning the top are slices of perfectly seared duck breast.
 Much faster, infinitely easier, and far more sophisticated.–David Leite

 Risotto has a potential to send people shrieking into the hills.
 And for what?
 It’s really a cinch to make a great pot of risotto.
 All you need is patience and a lot of broth.
-I’ve made this risotto more times that I can count.
+I’ve made this risotto more times than I can count.
 But a few weeks ago, I was rushed and I did the unthinkable–I resorted to a bargain brand of canned chicken broth and I bought some duck on sale.
 Needless to say, the dish had nary a hint of flavor.
 Properly chastened, I made it again shortly thereafter, but this time I returned to my old duck standby, D’Artagnan, which I’d used previously.
 Then I made a duck stock out of some excellent chicken stock along with D’Artagnan’s Duck and Veal Demi-Glace and two of their moulard legs and a magret half-breast.
 This time, the risotto was as I’d remembered: sensational.
-I don’t often mention brand names, as it feels like a commercial, but considering how much better the dish was, I believe it’s my duty and is well worth the price.
-Now carry on.
+I don’t often mention brand names, as it feels like a commercial, but considering how much better the dish was, I believe it’s my duty.
+I also believe D’Artagnan is well worth the price.
+Carry on.

 - 1 tablespoon olive oil